-Our firm works with local schools, colleges and universities to offer student placements and encourage students to join the legal profession.
+Our practice works with local schools, colleges and universities to offer student placements and encourage students to join the legal profession.

 We also support local schools through the sponsorship of student award schemes and we are actively involved in a mentoring scheme which inspires local students to aim for career success, by showing how hard work and a focus on studying can pay off in the long-term.

 We promote equality and well-being amongst our staff.
-We are committed to maintaining a workplace where our staff can achieve our firm’s collective goals in a mutually supportive way.
+We are committed to maintaining a workplace where our staff can achieve our company’s collective goals in a mutually supportive way.

 - Clear, consistent and fair contracts of employment to all employees

 - Benefits such as a pension scheme, private medical healthcare

 - An employee of the quarter award to recognise outstanding performance

 - A staff reward scheme for the introduction of new clients